HD-UCalgary/Serviceability-Score-Calgary-Drew/README.md

 # General Information
 This geospatial data package was used in the Creating a Serviceability Score project analysis.
 This project aimed to generate service areas of essential services with ArcGIS, and create a "serviceability score" using cutom weighted Multi-Criteria Decision Analysis (MCDA).
 Calgary-focussed data was used to provide recommendations focussing on building a more sustainable future for the City of Calgary.
 # Data Overview
 The data provided consists of "Compiled Maps", "Statistics", and "ArcPy Scripts" folders.
 The data imported from external sources are listed in the reference table provided in the files.
+The project .zip file contains  compiled city-wide rasters as an example of generated serviceability results from service areas and scoring in Calgary.
 **Network Geodatabase.gdb**
 Produced network analysis layers for driving, biking, and walking transportation modes, containing Calgary's known roadways and pathways.
 **Compiled Maps** - Consists of Calgary-based maps of the final generated service areas of each essential service and useful transport method, and final generated score maps from the MCDA script.